Bistor1/Flux_v2/README.md

 A clean, modern GUI built with CustomTkinter featuring a dark theme and violet accents.

+## Original author
+The original autor of the unpublished v1 of Flux is

 ## Features

 - **Modern UI**: Dark theme with violet accents (`#a855f7`), large temperature display, slider, and quick presets